hannonhill/Velocity-Cookbook/Twitter-Widget/README.md

         * **Show hashtags:** defaults to true.
 Setting to false will hide hashtags.
         * **Show avatars:** defaults to false.
 Setting to true will show user avatars.
         * **Fullscreen mode:** defaults to false.
 Setting to true will give you a full viewport sized widget.
+        * More info about advanced preferences can be found [here](http://www.dustindiaz.com/twitter-widget-doc/).
 * **Appearance**
     * **Shell Background:** defaults to #0088cc.
 Background color of the widget's header and footer area.
     * **Shell Text:** defaults to #fff.
 Text color of the widget's header and footer area.